Hazards

 You can still get that enviable tan without spending your holiday feeling hot and painfully uncomfortable from sunburn.
 Just exercise some Sun Safety, be sensible about exposure - especially between 11am and 3pm, and pay heed to public service announcements.

-In northern Australia (QLD, NT, WA), watch out for "croc's", especially "freshies" and "salties" (fresh water and salt water crocodiles) , although popular affected billabongs (water holes), rivers and beaches will be sign posted.
+In northern Australia (QLD, NT, WA), watch out for "croc's", especially "freshies" and "salties" (fresh water and salt water crocodiles), although popular affected billabongs (water holes), rivers and beaches will be sign posted.
 Various stinging jellyfish are also water hazards at various times of year, depending where your are.
-Just check local public service advise.
+Ask your accommodation or check local public services if you are unsure.

 >> Next: Driving in Australia